Ras-Kwesi/Ping-Pong/README.md

 #### By Kwesi Makonnen

 ## Description
-### The game operates by returning ping for a number divisible by 3, pong for a number divisible by 5 and ping pong for a number divisible by 3 and 5
+### The game operates by returning "ping" for a number divisible by 3, "pong" for a number divisible by 5 and "ping pong" for a number divisible by 3 and 5

 ## Technologies Used
 #### HTML
 #### CSS
 #### jQuery
+####Bootstrap,css